rewhowe/snapdragon/documentation/about.md

 * Conflicting function name conjugations will throw an error, but you can shout (by appending `!`) to force the subsequent function's conjugations to overwrite the previous'.
 Shouting certain other keywords or built-in functions changes their behaviour as well.

-* Many keywords and built-in functions have variants which use only ひらがな instead of 漢字, because sometimes have a preference for one or the other.
+* Many keywords and built-in functions have variants which use only ひらがな instead of 漢字, because sometimes people have a preference for one or the other.

 * Because parameters are distinguished by their particle, they can be passed to a function in any order. `3に 1を 足す` is the same as `1を 3に 足す`.

 * Another special global exists called `あれ` which is just...
 There, free to use.
-There's no other reason than the fact that I find it funny how you can say あれだね at any point in a conversation and it can refer to whatever you or your conversational partner is thinking of.
+There's no particular reason other than the fact that I find it funny how you can say あれだね at any point in a conversation and it can refer to whatever you or your conversational partner is thinking of.
+(It's also useful for passing data around to get around linguistic limitations.)

 * All strings are like HEREDOCs because why else would you write a string spanning multiple lines?

+* All variables in a scope are read-only by functions defined within them.
+This differs from most other languages which are either read-write or no-read.
+I feel like this is a neat middle ground which opens possibilities without adding many safety concerns.

 ## How does it work?

+If you're reading this on GitHub, beware that it should be viewed with a fixed-width font that supports Japanese.

+Maybe one day I'll convert it to Mermaid format...

 ```
 +-----------------------+